Month One starts with orientation so you understand the process, the technology, all the ways we get connected, and what to expect.

 Join me in this incredible year of questioning your stories.
 We’ll all be explorers together.
 Let's Be the Change.

-THREE WEEKS OF THE MONTH WE MEET, ONE WEEK OFF EACH MONTH for partner work, silence and rest and digesting.
+THREE WEEKS OF THE MONTH WE MEET, LAST WEEK OFF EACH MONTH for partner work, silence and rest and digesting.

 Attend one or all live, or watch the recordings